 Camino Portugués Coastal - Day 1: Porto to Póvoa de Varzim

-I had planned two months in Europe for my Camino Francés journey, but I finished early with time to spare.
-After sightseeing in Porto and Lisbon, I wanted to see more of the ocean.
-Sujin, whom I met on the Francés, felt the same.
-We reunited in Porto and decided to take on a fun challenge—walking from Porto to Vigo, as Sujin only had a few days.
+I had planned two months in Europe for my Camino Francés journey, but finishing earlier than expected left me with extra time to explore.
+After sightseeing in Porto and Lisbon, I found myself longing to see more of the ocean.
+Sujin, a friend I’d met on the Francés, felt the same.
+We reunited in Porto and decided to take on a short but meaningful challenge—walking from Porto to Vigo along the Portuguese Coastal Route, since she only had a few days before flying home.

 Route Overview